zchrissirhcz/cmake_examples/README.md

 - Versatile: Extracted from practical, not restricted to simple tutorials.

 ## Contents
 There are nearly 100 examples now.
-You may search them in this page, or use `./search.sh` for specific search, e.g.:
+You may search them in this page, or use `./search.sh` for specific search, e.g. search `dll` as keyword:
 ```bash
 bash ./search.sh dll
 ```